Separatist commander killed in eastern Ukraine

 Pavlov led the separatist "Sparta Battalion" fighting in eastern Ukraine.

-He and his militiamen had been fighting against the Ukrainian military since the beginning of the crisis in the region i2014, according to DPR's news service.
+He and his militiamen had been fighting against the Ukrainian military since the beginning of the crisis in the region in 2014, according to DPR's news service.

 "It is a great loss for all of us," Denis Pushilin, DPR Council chairman is quoted as saying.
 Pushilin called Pavlov a "hero" and blamed "a Ukrainian sabotage and reconnaissance group" for his death.